quolab/splunk-add-on/.splunkbase/details.md

   1. **Grant authorization** to users who should be allow to run quolabquery.
      Either add users directly to the `quolab_servers_user` role, or inherit that roles from role(s) that already exist within your organization.
      Members of the `admin` role will be able to run this automatically.
+  1. **Setup a new input** for each timeline you wish to monitor.
+     You will need to capture the timeline ID and choose to enable backfill, and optionally setup 'facets' to include.
+     Use the *Timeline Status* dashboard to review ingestion activity.

 ## Use cases

 QuoLab users looking to further enrich their investigations can now bring QuoLab artifacts into Splunk to leverage Splunk's ecosystem and analytics.
+This section focuses on interactive queries using custom search commands.
 See _Combining QuoLab with Splunk_ below for expanded examples.

 ### Find a specific domain